-- LivingWorks safeTALK Program is a four-hour face-to-face workshop featuring presentations, audiovisuals, and skills practice. safeTALK provides learners with suicide prevention skills by recognizing signs of suicide, engaging someone with suicidal ideation, and connecting them to an intervention resource for further support. - LivingWorks Applied Suicide Intervention Skills Training (ASIST) Program is a two-day face-to-face workshop.
+- LivingWorks Start Program is a 90-minute online training that teaches the learner to recognize when someone is thinking of suicide and connect them to help and support. - LivingWorks safeTALK Program is a four-hour face-to-face workshop featuring presentations, audiovisuals, and skills practice. safeTALK provides learners with suicide prevention skills by recognizing signs of suicide, engaging someone with suicidal ideation, and connecting them to an intervention resource for further support. - LivingWorks Applied Suicide Intervention Skills Training (ASIST) Program is a two-day face-to-face workshop.
 This workshop teaches learners how to prevent suicide by recognizing signs, providing a skilled intervention, and developing a safety plan to keep someone alive.
 Interventions have been shown to increase hope and reduce suicidality.